fischerf/relatelang/README.md

 ---

-## 3. Combining RelateScript and Natural Language
+## 3. Combining RelateLang and Natural Language

-RelateScript offers a structured, logic-driven framework that seamlessly complements natural language-based prompting approaches.
-While natural language excels in conveying nuance and ambiguity, particularly for creative tasks, RelateScript provides clarity, precision, and logical consistency—essential qualities for complex and multi-step interactions with LLMs.
+RelateLang offers a structured, logic-driven framework that seamlessly complements natural language-based prompting approaches.
+While natural language excels in conveying nuance and ambiguity, particularly for creative tasks, RelateLang provides clarity, precision, and logical consistency—essential qualities for complex and multi-step interactions with LLMs.

 ### 3.1 **Integration with Natural Language Prompting**
-RelateScript can be effectively paired with natural language inputs to combine the strengths of both methods:
+RelateLang can be effectively paired with natural language inputs to combine the strengths of both methods:

 - **Natural Language**:  Sets the context, describes abstract ideas, and initiates creative exploration through flexible phrasing.
-- **RelateScript**: Ensures logical rigor by explicitly defining entities, relationships, and conditional rules within a structured template.
+- **RelateLang**: Ensures logical rigor by explicitly defining entities, relationships, and conditional rules within a structured template.

 For example, a user might begin with a natural language prompt such as:
 *"Help me build a sales model.
 Start by making basic assumptions about customers and products."*

-This context can then be supported by a RelateScript block:
+This context can then be supported by a RelateLang block:
 ```plaintext
 define Product as "A product for sale".
 Product is available.